MohamedBassem/E-Bachelor/ProposedProtocol.md

     - If the axiom set is not defined : `XXX Err : Unknown axiom set`.
     - If the path is not absolute : `XXX Err : Relative path given.`.
     - If there's permission errors in writing files in `ABSOLUTE_PATH` : `XXX Err : Cannot write file in specified path.`.
+  - **Notes**
+    - The server doesn't understand the TO part.
+The server always writes to the connection and it's the client responsibility to handle output redirection and to remove the TO part before sending the command to the server.

 - UPLOAD *ABSOLUTE_PATH* (AS *AXIOM_SET*)
   - Success